jayxue/YouTubeUploader/README.md

   You'll need to wait for 15 minutes or longer until the ID takes effect.
 See http://stackoverflow.com/questions/18022444/youtube-api-3-upload-video-access-not-configured-android.
   For loading videos, we just need a key for Android applications that allows any application (note that loading videos is not a functionality of this library).

-Of course you can modify any components of the library or add new components to customize your app's functionality.
+Of course you can modify any components of the library or add new components to customize your Android app's functionality.

 Acknowledgement
 ---------------